 Nevertheless, we are still committed to rehabilitation, which is about building on existing strengths, and developing skills and coping strategies to maximise each individual’s functioning and to minimise the disabling effects of their illness.

-These individuals require a much slower pace of rehabilitation than is provided within mainstream low secure services, as not all service users will be able to engage in the two year pathway that is currently commissioned within mainstream LSU.
+We provide a much slower pace of rehabilitation than is provided within mainstream low secure services, as not everyone will be able to engage in the two year pathway that is currently commissioned within mainstream low secure services.
 Therefore, our ideal timescale for admission is three to five years.

 Our team is made up of lots of different professionals and we will encourage and empower you to reach your full potential and optimum level of independence.

 We recognise the difficulties that you face because of stigmas and judgements associated with mental illness, so will support you with your reintegration into the local community.